Climate Smart Cities

 State of implementation/results

-- Implementation of specific pilot measures in the Indian cities of Kochi (Kerala), Coimbatore (Tamil Nadu) and Bhubaneshwar (Orissa) to anchor climate-friendly solutions in urban management in the areas of urban green planning, “green buildings“ (=improvement of climate and environmental impacts of buildings), rainwater management, management of construction and demolition waste as well as household waste.
+- The implementation of specific pilot measures in the Indian cities of Kochi (Kerala), Coimbatore (Tamil Nadu) and Bhubaneshwar (Orissa) to anchor climate-friendly solutions in urban management in the areas of urban green planning, green buildings, rainwater management, management of construction and demolition waste as well as household waste is going on.

 - In Kochi, a citywide Climate Action Plan has been prepared with support of the project.

 - NIUA has established the Climate Centre for Cities (C-Cube) to steer the implementation of the CSCAF and support cities in ensuring that their urban planning and development actions are informed by climate risks and enhanced by climate action.

 - Stakeholders from 100 cities have been trained to improve monitoring of CSCAF in their cities.

 - Study tours to Germany for promoting Indo-German exchange between relevant stakeholders in the area of sustainable urban development were organized and Peer-to-peer exchange with German Cities that are part of the International Smart Cities Network (ISCN) is supported.